commonhaus/commonhaus.github.io/CONTRIBUTING.md

     - `build`: Builds the website (first Lume, then Vite+Svelte)
     - **Lume**
-        - `attach`: Allows you to attach a debugger to a deno task.
+        - `attach`: Allows you to attach a debugger to a deno task (may not work with current vite watcher setup).
         - `serve`: Builds and serves the website, and watch for changes.
 Membership UI requires a backing service (see [cf-admin-bot](https://github.com/commonhaus/automation))
         - `serve-all`: Builds and serves the website, and watch for changes.
 Provides a mock backend for the Membership UI
     - **Generation** (requires the GH CLI)